MA History and Classics

 You will also choose from a wide range of option courses outside your primary subjects.

-You will take a compulsory course in historical skills and study.
-You will also study courses from a wide range of specialist option courses in both history and classics.
+You will study courses from a wide range of specialised elective courses in in both history and classics.

-You will study a year-long special subject course in history, two further specialist courses in classics, and engage in independent research to produce an honours dissertation in either history or classics on a topic substantially of your own devising.
+You will also carry out independent research to produce an honours dissertation in either history or classics.
+This will be on a topic substantially of your own choosing.

 Find out more about the compulsory and optional courses in this degree programme.